 - Other conditions.

-Side Effects & SafetyPhosphatidylcholine is POSSIBLY SAFE when taken by mouth or when injected just beneath the skin, short-term.
+Side Effects & SafetyPhosphatidylcholine is POSSIBLY SAFE when taken by mouth, when injected just beneath the skin, or when applied on the skin short-term.
 The safety of long-term use is not known.

 When phosphatidylcholine is taken by mouth, it can sometimes cause excessive sweating, stomach upset, and diarrhea.